rkoron007/docker/projects/container_party/README.md

 ```
 root@da9a8ab14300:/#
 ```

 This doesn't mean you are the root of your OS, but rather at the root of the container.
-You'll see that you can `ls` and do many of the things you could do with a shell normally like update configuration files or download package from the internet.
+You'll see that you can `ls` and do many of the things you could do with a shell normally like update configuration files or download packages from the internet.

 To exit this container you can use the `exit` command.
 This will stop your container because your **containers will only run as long as the command that it ran on startup runs**.
 To get around this you can use the `docker container exec` command to start a container that will persist past when the first command has run.

+You can see your stopped container still exists by running `docker container ls -a`.

-Meaning that you can restart the container: `docker container start web` and then run: `docker container exec -it web bash` which will allow you to exit the container's `bash` command while keeping the container running.
+You can restart the container: `docker container start web`, which will restart your container in the background, and then run: `docker container exec -it web bash`.
+Okay you are back in bash now, so `exit` again.
+Now check you `docker container ls` and you'll see your bash container still running!
+The `exec` command is what allowed you to exit the container's `bash` command while keeping the container running.

+### Phase B: Who-buntu?
+U-buntu!
 Now let's try using a shell to interact with a container.
 Create a new container named `ubuntu` using `ubuntu` as the image, and this time let's try installing something.
 Once you have created your container and are in the `bash` shell:

 1. update the built-in package manager for ubuntu using the command `apt-get update`